Han-Zhenzhong/ptx-vm/README.md

 A virtual machine implementation for executing NVIDIA PTX (Parallel Thread Execution) intermediate code.
 This project provides a complete VM architecture with advanced execution features, memory optimizations, and comprehensive tooling.

-The project is hosted on GitHub at: https://gitee.com/hanzhenzhong/ptx-vm
+The project is hosted on gitee at: https://gitee.com/hanzhenzhong/ptx-vm

 ## Features